Dragon Models Limited: Magic Tracks and EZ tracks

-'Magic Tracks' are individual track links that come in a bag, ready to be assembled without the tedious work of removing them from sprues.
-Magic Tracks are designed to snap together through a tight friction fit, so that the track can be more easily assembled than tracks molded with sprues.
-However, glue is still needed after the assembly.
+'Magic Tracks' are individual track links that come in a bag, ready to be assembled without the tedious work of removing them individually from sprues.
+Magic Tracks are designed to snap together through a tight friction fit, so that the track can be more easily assembled than traditional model kit tracks.
+These can be effortlessly assembled by placing each individual track link together and then glued once the desired effect is achieved.
+This feature is designed to reduce the time spent on assembling the tracks by modelers.